Our Speaker Contest is on for the third time and the applications are open to anyone, anywhere in the world until 6 February!

 (Please note: I did not take part in the voting process or as a jury member, so these opinions and comments are my own.)

 So, how does one come up with solid content that is rooted in other people’s work?
 Innovate.
 You’re not going to win if you quote speakers that are going to be presenting their own research and findings on stage themselves.
 You are not the expert, in this case, they are!
-You need to find your own unique approach to presenting your information to make the audience think of you ask the expert on the subject.
+You need to find your own unique approach to presenting your information to make the audience think of you as the expert on the subject.
 I know this is not easy, but it is the only way you can win the contest.

 This is what we mean when we say we are looking for fresh ideas.
 Fresh ideas reframe a familiar problem with a creative solution and give the (often very distinguished and busy) audience some key takeaways that they can use to improve the way they do business.
 Remember, as a speaker, you’re addressing people who have heard more than their fair share of speeches and want to get a new perspective.
 You aren’t being original if you copy someone else’s perspective.

 Our 2018 winner, James Hewitt, made people pay attention to how they pace their workdays and stressed the importance of following your own optimal rhythm to be productive and effective.
 The message may be clear, but it’s how he presented his message that captured people’s attention; he sported some impressive headgear throughout his presentation, which he explained was monitoring his stress levels in real-time.
 He even went so far as to switch from his presentation to the data collection dashboard to demonstrate the effect of his experienced stress and recovery periods.
 Was it a gimmick?
 Maybe.
 Was it impressive?
 Absolutely.
-It was a dazzling experience for the audience to see the peaks and troughs in stress levels that was unfolding in front of their eyes, and to a man who was presenting the knowledge in an authoritative and understandable way.
+It was a dazzling experience for the audience to see the peaks and troughs in stress levels that were unfolding in front of their eyes, and to a man who was presenting the knowledge in an authoritative and understandable way.
 Even while I was watching his presentation in the audience, I couldn’t help but gasp when I started to think about I pace myself during the day.
 (If you missed it, read the recap or watch it here!)

-The endgame of this contest is to speak at Nordic Business Forum 2019, which is known for being the pain killer to other dull, boring business events.
+The endgame of this contest is to speak at Nordic Business Forum, which is known for being the pain killer to boring business events.
 We want our customers to pay attention and learn.
 The best way to get to that position is to put on a show in which people feel entertained.
 And if you’re a speaker in this mix, you have to tap into people’s emotions, and then you’re on the right track.
 A great speech is remembered by the emotions first, the content second.
-Make people smile, make them laugh, make them reflect – that’s what elevates you from good to great.
+Make people feel, make them laugh, make them reflect – that’s what elevates you from good to great.
 I have seen many professional speakers who have excellent content but do not deliver it in an entertaining way.
 As a result, no one listens to them.

 In my experience, the most excellent entertainers do what they do for the sake of the audience, not for the sake of performing.
 And for this contest, winners make that connection with their audience.
 They reassure their audience that they made the right decision to listen to you because you and your message are valuable to them.
 To the current and future winners of our Speaker Contest, make a concerted effort to harness these feelings in your audience and make this the performance of a lifetime.